 We also printed and dispatched several volumes to Konto.

-From 3 km to the center of Shanto (30 km from Soddo), there’s Zaimene village, densely populated by really poor families, largely belonging to the Fuga clan.
-Fugitives are a tribe of untouchables, avoided by all.
-They are charged with witchcraft, they do low-value jobs and live in particularly miserable homes.
-In fact, they are a community of craftsmen, they work iron and clay and make skins up.
+The village of Zaimene is located 3 km from the center of Shanto (30 km from Soddo), an area particularly prone to drought, densely populated by extremely poor families, mostly belonging to the Fuga clan.
+The Fugas are a tribe of untouchables, shunned by everybody.
+They are blamed for witchcraft, they do jobs considered to be of low value, and live in particularly poor homes.
+As a matter of fact, they are an industrious community of artisans, working iron and clay and tanning skins.